 (Photo by Chad Merda)

-A quick glance at the upcoming weather forecast — subzero daytime temperatures and even colder wind chills — is enough to make most of us grateful for our warm homes and thankful for those who work outdoors in these brutal conditions.
+A quick glance at a winter weather forecast is enough to make most of us grateful for our warm homes and thankful for those who work outdoors in these brutal conditions.

 For the wildlife in our communities, there's no escaping the harsh realities of winter.
 In fact, many of these animals must spend time each day out in the snow and ice to find the food necessary for survival.
 Take Canada geese, for instance.
 They are a familiar site at our local lakes and ponds, whether they are frozen solid or not.
 How do they do it?

 Like people and all mammals, birds are warm-blooded.
 Their body temperature remains constant — about 106 degrees, according to the Audubon Society.
 To maintain their body heat in freezing temperatures, their bodies have developed several mechanisms.

 For geese, ducks and other waterfowl that spend time on ice or in cold water, keeping their legs and feet warm is essential for survival.
 These animals rely on a vascular system designed with this in mind.
 The arteries and veins in the legs and feet of these birds are close together, which allows the blood to be warmed and cooled quickly, the Smithsonian reports.